feeless/feeless/README.md

 **⚠ This is a work in progress.
 It's not ready to use as a real node! ⚠**

 As a personal adventure into understanding Nano, I decided to write a Nano node in Rust.
 The original implementation is in C++.
-I give no promises about my motivation to finish 🤐.
-This is licenced under both MIT and Apache 2.0.
+I give no promises about my future motivation to complete this project 🤐.

 ## What is Nano?

 **Nano** is a decentralized money that is significantly improves on Bitcoin and other cryptocurrencies.
 Nano's features
 are:

-The main features of *Nano* are:
+The main features of **Nano** are:

 * No transaction fees.
 * Extremely fast to send @ less than 1 second.
 (Bitcoin takes at least 10 minutes.)